cshum/level-transactions/README.md

 #### `tx.defer(fn)`

-A utility method for deferring execution order, which adds an asynchronous function `fn(cb)` to the internal queue.
+Utility method for deferring execution order, which adds an asynchronous function `fn(cb)` to the internal queue.
 Callback `cb(err)` with error argument will result in rollback of transaction.